Six Secret Beaches in North Devon and Cornwall

 Lee Bay nestles on the rugged North Devon coastline between Ilfracombe and Woolacombe.
 Lee is one of those ‘time forgotten’ villages where you could be forgiven for believing you’d slipped through a time warp back to the 1950s as you descend through sleepy Lee village in the valley towards the beach.

-The Bay has two equally appealing faces: at High Tide when the sea laps against the sea wall and the turquoise colour of the ocean contrast with the rugged grey cliffs and bright greens of the trees and fields that dip down towards the shore.
-It’s the kind of view you ache to take home with you.
+The Bay has two equally appealing faces: at High Tide, when the sea laps against the sea wall, and the turquoise colour of the ocean contrasts with the rugged grey cliffs and bright greens of the trees and fields that dip down towards the shore.
+It’s the kind of view you need to take home with you.
 To be at Lee on a full tide is a time for peaceful contemplation of all that is well with the world.
 Take a seat on the wide sea wall and watch the sunset over the ocean, then turn about and walk through meadows to The Grampus, an ancient and very convivial low-beamed pub serving fine local ales and scrummy pub-grub where children and dogs are equally welcome.

 When the tide recedes, the Bay becomes a playground for all ages.
-It’s a beach made for rock pooling – you can while away the hours, shrimp net in hand, dabbling in pool after pool, discovering all kinds of sea life nestling between the fronds of weeds.
-A goodly expanse of sand is also revealed by the retreating tide offering a choice between sandcastle building, paddling, or swimming, depending on the time of year and height of the waves.
+It’s a beach made for rock pooling – you can wile away the hours, shrimp net in hand, dabbling in pool after pool, discovering all kinds of sea life nestling between the fronds of weeds.
+A good expanse of sand is also revealed by the retreating tide, offering a choice between sandcastle building, paddling, or swimming, depending on the time of year and the height of the waves.
 During the main summer months, boats will collect visitors from the beach for a tour along the coastline towards Ilfracombe.
 Take a picnic though as, besides toilets and a small car park, there are no shops or cafes – just a few old fishermens’ cottages, although half a mile up the valley is an excellent pub, The Grampus, which has a good menu and welcomes children and dogs.
-To view more cottages in North Devon.

 Stay at...